 I haven’t used them yet but my sister gave me some little earmuffs that go underneath your hair.
 They’re pretty unnoticeable and they don’t mess up your hair.

 I think the trick is to cover up as much of your body as possible.
-Just know that when you are cold and dreaming of your warmer home, I WILL BE TOO!posted about 4 years ago
+Just know that when you are cold and dreaming of your warmer home, I WILL BE TOO!posted over 7 years ago

 1. hats (berets, fedoras, bowlers, knit caps, etc)